A note on higher almost ring theory: Introduction

 \section{Introduction}

 Almost ring theory was introduced by Faltings in \cite{Fal1, Fal2}, as a way capturing and propagating vanishing phenomena in Galois cohomology, building on initial work of Tate in \cite{Tate}.
-The basic set-up of the theory was then reworked by Gabber and Ramero in \cite{GR, GR2} to simply rely on a commutative ring $R$, and ideal $I \subseteq R$ satisfying two assumptions: \begin{enumerate} \item $I$ is idempotent (that is $I = I^2$), and \item $I$ is flat as an $R$-module. \end{enumerate} The most prominent example of this situation is given by the ideal of topologically nilpotent elements $I$ inside the ring of power bounded elements $R$ of a perfectoid field.
-Gabber and Ramero in fact showed that, without much loss, the second condition can be generalised further by only requiring $I \otimes_R I$ to be flat over $R$, and eventually that one can do largely without it.
+The basic set-up of the theory was then reworked by Gabber and Ramero in \cite{GR, GR2} to simply rely on a commutative ring $R$ and ideal $I \subseteq R$ satisfying two assumptions: \begin{enumerate} \item $I$ is idempotent (that is $I = I^2$), and \item $I$ is flat as an $R$-module. \end{enumerate} The most prominent example of this situation is given by the ideal of topologically nilpotent elements $I$ inside the ring of power bounded elements $R$ of a perfectoid field.

-In any case, one says that a morphism of $R$-modules is an \emph{$I$-almost isomorphism} if its kernel and cokernel are annihilated by all elements of $I$.
-The localisation $\mathrm{aMod}_I(R)$ of $\Mod(R)$ at these maps, the category of \emph{$I$-almost $R$-modules}, retains many good homological properties: For example the tensor product of $R$-modules descends to it and its derived category can be described as the localisation of the derived category of $R$-modules localised at those maps inducing $I$-almost isomorphisms on homology groups.
+For an idempotent ideal $I$, one says that a morphism of $R$-modules is an \emph{$I$-almost isomorphism} if its kernel and cokernel $I$-almost vanish, that is they are annihilated by all elements of $I$.
+If $I$ is flat, the localisation $\mathrm{aMod}_I(R)$ of $\Mod(R)$ at these maps, the category of \emph{$I$-almost $R$-modules}, retains many good homological properties: For example the tensor product of $R$-modules descends to it and its derived category can be described as the localisation of the derived category of $R$-modules localised at those maps inducing $I$-almost isomorphisms on homology groups.
+In fact, these desirable properties are all direct consequences of the fact that the multiplication